cincheo/jsweet/doc/jsweet-language-specifications.md

 Basic concepts
 --------------

 This section presents the JSweet language basic concepts.
 One must keep in mind that JSweet, as a Java-to-JavaScript transpiler, is an extension of Java at compile-time, and executes as JavaScript at runtime.
-Thus, most Java typing and syntactic constraints will apply at compile time, but some JavaScript semantics may apply at runtime.
-This document will mention JSweet-specific semantics.
+JSweet aims at being a trade-off between Java and JavaScript, by respecting as much as possible the Java semantics, but without loosing interoperability with JavaScript.
+So, in a way, JSweet can be seen as a fusion between Java and JavaScript, trying to get the best of both worlds in one unique and consistent language.
+In some cases, it is hard to get the best of both worlds and JSweet makes convenient and practical choices.

+Because JSweet is an open JavaScript transpiler, the user can tune the JavaScript generation without much efforts, thus making other choices than default ones to map Java to JavaScript.
+For example, if the way JSweet implements Java maps does not suit your context or use case, you can program a JSweet extension to override the default strategy.
+Programming and activating a JSweet extension is fully explained in Section \[extension\].

 ### Core types and objects

-JSweet allows the use of primitive Java types, core Java objects and of core JavaScript objects, which are defined in the `jsweet.lang` package.
+JSweet allows the use of primitive Java types, core Java objects (defined in `java.lang`, many JDK classes (especially `java.util` but not only), and of core JavaScript objects, which are defined in the `def.js` package.
 Next, we describe the use of such core types and objects.

 #### Primitive Java types